Bruiser (2000 film): Plot

-Milo gives a statement to Detective McCleary, Henry eludes the police and goes home.
-He hides from the cops again when they come to his front door to look for him to deliver the news of his wife's murder.
-After making it appear that he possibly killed himself.
+Milo gives a statement to Detective McCleary.
+Henry eludes the police and goes home.
+He hides from the cops again when they come to his front door to look for him to deliver the news of his wife's murder, after making it appear that he possibly killed himself.

-That afternoon, Henry visits Jimmy where he points a gun at Jimmy and reveals the business account papers which show that Jimmy has been pilfering money out of Henry's bank accounts and mutual funds for two years now.
-Jimmy tells Henry that it was Janine's idea to steal Henry's money so she could squander it for herself.
+That afternoon, Henry visits Jimmy and, holding him at gunpoint, reveals the business account papers which show that Jimmy has been pilfering money out of Henry's bank accounts and mutual funds for two years.
+Jimmy tells Henry that it was Janine's idea to steal Henry's money so she could squander it on herself.
 Jimmy reveals that Janine has been cheating on Henry with him too.
 Jimmy suddenly pulls out a gun from his briefcase and tries to kill Henry.
 Henry fires back, fatally wounding Jimmy in the chest.

-Henry calls 'The Larry Case Show', a popular radio program, and tells the host that he is 'Faceless' and has murdered three people.
-After listening to some advice by Larry Case, Henry decides that he needs to eradicate all the people from his life who wronged and betrayed him if he is to get his face back.
+Henry calls The Larry Case Show, a popular radio program, and tells the host that he is 'Faceless' and has murdered three people.
+After listening to some advice from Larry Case, Henry decides that he needs to eradicate all the people from his life who wronged and betrayed him if he is to get his face back.

-Henry goes attends Milo's Halloween costume party, dressed as Zorro wearing a black cape along with his white mask.
-Rosie is also there who is being tailed by Detective McCleary, who thinks that she either killed Janine or had it done.
-Henry assembles a group of men from the office where they lure Milo to a second floor balcony where Henry tells his mean and ungrateful boss that he has set him up for a "grand finale".
-Milo is raised overhead on wires, Henry aims a strong laser at Milo (intended for exploding the heads of confetti-filled dummies), and kills him.
-As Henry walks away, he removes his black cape costume and hat, and his face returns to normal.
-He is also spotted by Detective McCleary who moves in to apprehend him.
+Henry attends Milo's Halloween costume party, dressed as Zorro wearing a black cape along with his white mask.
+Rosie is also there and is being tailed by Detective McCleary, who thinks that she either killed Janine or hired someone to kill her.
+Henry assembles a group of men from the office and lures Milo to a second floor balcony.
+There Henry tells his mean and ungrateful boss that he has set him up for a "grand finale".
+Milo is raised overhead on wires and Henry aims a strong laser at Milo, which kills him.
+As Henry walks away, his face returns to normal.
+He is spotted by Detective McCleary who moves in to apprehend him.
 However, Rosie shows up in a Zorro costume with a white mask on and yells at McCleary that she is the killer.
 Henry bids Rosie farewell and escapes into the crowd.

 Some years later, a long-haired Henry is now working as an office messenger in another city.
 Henry passes by an office where an angry and loathsome executive is yelling at several people.
-After the man screams at Henry who walks by, he turns around... and his blank, anonymous, faceless white mask has returned.
+After the man screams at Henry, he turns around... and his blank, anonymous, faceless white mask has returned.